 Although never seriously molested, and I sympathise with those who have been, I was sexually fondled by churchmen in my boyhood and I was once indecently ‘spanked’ by a Catholic priest—as described in my forthcoming book.
 Such attention was disconcerting and confusing, also unwelcome, but as was said of a similar experience by someone else “I don’t think he did any of us lasting harm.”
 It was not life changing for me and no doubt it gave pleasure to the priest.
 Comparing different kinds of abuse seems unwise as the impact will be different for every experience of abuse on each individual, but my religious instruction, inculcating guilt and shame, scarred my mind enduringly and pleased no one.

 The majority of children indoctrinated at school go on to renounce religion in adulthood, as I did.
 Unfortunately, rejection does not promptly disengage the billions of neural connections made in the brain during a child’s formative years.
 I and countless other apostates, have experienced distress caused by the religious indoctrination (RI) we received in childhood.
 In extreme cases, RI gives rise to trauma, but the milder distress borne by others is unrecorded and quietly neglected.
-There are good reasons for this neglect.
-My book points out weaknesses in studies that imply religious belief is beneficial, and why good quality research in this field is lacking.
+My book points out weaknesses in studies claiming benefits for religious belief.
+Good quality research in this field is lacking for an unexpected reason.